i-abdullahirshad/gamepadscheck/src/content/articles/controller-jitter.md

 Here is the honest limitation.
 Browsers read controller state on the animation frame, tied to your display refresh, which is roughly every 16ms at 60Hz.
 That window is too coarse to measure millisecond level timing variation properly.

-What you can do is compare behaviour between two states of the same setup.
+What you can do is run a [controller latency test](/latency-test/) to compare behaviour between two states of the same setup.
 Hold a stick steadily in one direction on a cable, then on Bluetooth, and watch how consistently the reported value updates.
 Watch for freezes and stutters as you move around the room.
 Connection dropouts are easy to spot and matter just as much as fine timing.

 For real timing measurement, you need a high frame rate camera recording your hand and the screen together, with enough runs to see the spread rather than the average.

 ### **How to reduce jitter**

 #### **For timing jitter**